Discovering the Games: Behind the Scenes of Milano Cortina 2026

 Volunteers are the heartbeat of every Olympic Games.
 This conversation celebrates their role as ambassadors of Olympic values, exploring how the volunteering experience fosters civic engagement, builds communities, and leaves a lasting mark on all those who take part.

-Students, staff and faculty can attend the sessions in presence in room 202.
+Students, staff, faculty and alumni can attend the sessions in presence in room 202.

 It is necessary to register for each session individually through the following links.